dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

 With client TLS SNI (Server Name Indication) support
 ****************************************************

 It is important to note that having multiple SSL certificates per IP will not be compatible with all clients, especially mobile ones.
 It is a TLS SNI limitation.
-See SSL/SNIClientSupport for list of clients known to (not) support SNI.

 .. code-block:: none